Tartsi/todoapp/README.md

 - Task management; Creation, Viewing, Updating and Deleting of tasks
 - Basic UI
 - Persistent data storage
-- Testing; Unit tests and possibly intergration tests
+- Testing; Unittests; using Django's built-in 'TestCase' class - possibly intergration tests

 - Possible enhancements and new features will be added as the project advances.